lkuper/lvar-examples/README.md

     quasi-deterministic, but not deterministic, and so we have to run it with `runParIO`.

+#### Maps

+Maps are more interesting than sets to threshold on because it's possible to threshold on the key and get back the value.

+  * `map-lvar-ioref-data-race.hs`

+  * `map-lvar-synchronized.hs`

+  * `map-lvar-waitsize.hs`

+  * `map-lvar-getkey.hs`: An experiment in implementing our own map LVar using a `PureLVar`, much as `set-lvar-waitelem.hs` does for sets.
+The encoding is hilariously baroque, but the idea is that threshold reads are more interesting than for sets: instead of just finding out that the element you asked for is now in the set, with maps it's possible to get back the value associated with a key, by providing a threshold set of _all the keys_ that might be associated with this value.
+(This only works if the map values are immutable, though!
+A more interesting map would have LVars as values.)

+  * `map-lvar-freezeafter.hs`

+  * `map-lvar-quasi.hs`

 ### Not working yet

   * `pair-lvar.hs`: This one doesn't work, since LVish doesn't